How to talk to kids about weight is one of the most common questions I get.

 Start noticing the language you use around bodies and stop using terms that pitch one size as being better or more desirable than another.

 Here are two terms you can stop using:

 Over-weight.
 Over which weight?
 We don’t say under-height and over-height and make people stretch or stoop to fit the normal bell curve of human size.
 We simply describe their height.
 Short.
 Medium.
 Tall.
 Try using slim, medium and big or super big as descriptors of size (many people are reclaiming the word fat to describe themselves and I’m looking forward to the day fat is a common descriptor that our culture no longer shies away from).

 Obese.
-This term medicalizes size.
+This term medicalises size.
 It makes it seem that as soon as you are over a line, you are sick.
 This is not the case.
-There are perfectly healthy people who live in large and super large bodies.
-There are very sick people in thin bodies.
+There are perfectly healthy people at all sizes.
+There are very sick people at all sizes.

 In the Raising Body Confident Kids online course, you get over 40 practical tools to help you find words and actions that lead to better body confidence for the whole family.

 Like what you’ve just read?
 Get the free Raising Body Confident Kids 3 part audio training (5 mins each), plus weekly-ish coaching emails.